Let’s work together!

 Need a blurb for an event?
 Here’s a starting place:

-Anne Stark Ditmeyer is an American design and communications consultant based in Paris, France.
+Anne Stark Ditmeyer is an American creative coach and consultant based in Paris, France.
 She founded Prêt à Voyager (translation: ready to travel) in 2007 to explore the intersection of travel and design with the mantra "travel is not about where you go, but how you see the world."
-Anne has never been one to take the traditional path, and enjoys collaborating with a range of clients in the realms of travel, design, storytelling, and education, particularly through workshops and consultations.
+Anne has never been one to take the traditional path, and her work draws from graphic design, design thinking, UX design, storytelling, and global communication.
+She works with clients around the world.

 Pods & press.